paradigmn/ultrastar_pitch/README.md

 ### linux (debian)
 Open a terminal and type:
 `sudo apt-get install python3 python3-pip ffmpeg`
-`sudo pip3 install ultrastar-pitch`
+`pip install ultrastar-pitch`

 Pip should install all dependencies automatically, if not run
-`sudo pip3 install scipy numpy`
+`pip install scipy numpy`

+### deep learning
+The model was build using Keras and Tensorflow, which need to be installed additionally.
+`pip install keras tensorflow`

 ## development guide
 ### build instructions (windows only)